 Thankfully, the advent of scrolls has made people preserve their certificates from external rough-handling or damages.
 But the aesthetic value is not so much seen with scrolls, which is why a firm like Glitz Plus Entertainment, invented The Certificate Folder, a holder that gives you the opportunity to display your certificates and also serve as a marketing tool for the issuing school or institution.
 After 4-6 years of hard work; learning and relearning, where else could be a better place to insert your certificate, than a personalized certificate folder – discrete but on a show, can be placed on a bookcase, table or on the wall.

-Keep your certificates today, display it and be proud of the issuing institution.
+Keep your certificates clean today, display it and be proud of the issuing institution, with The Certificate Folder.